Samal, Bataan: History

 Saint Catherine of Sienna became the patron of Samal when it was founded as a municipality on April 20, 1641.

 "Sea gypsies" of Mindanao settlers ("Badjaos" who resided for many years in Maubac, Lambayung, Tanjung, Pata, Tapul, Lugus, Bangos, Pagasinan, Parang, Maimbung, Karugdung and Talipaw, Mindanao) migrated to Luzon in the early 14th century and settled in Bataan.
 In Samal, they propagated the pearl and capiz culture.

 Samal was the second town founded by the Dominican friars in Bataan and is composed of four barrios: Calaguiman, Santa Lucia, Poblacion and Lalawigan.

+The 1818 Spanish census showed there to be 1,000 native families and 4 Spanish-Filipino families.

 Geography

 Samal is located in the eastern part of Bataan Peninsula, bordering Abucay to the south, Orani to the north and northwest, Morong to the west, and Manila Bay to the east.
 It is 11 km from Balanga and 113 km from Manila.

 According to the Philippine Statistics Authority, the municipality has a land area of 56.30 km2 constituting of the 1,372.98 km2 total area of Bataan.